php-tmdb/api/UPGRADE-4.0.md

 Request and Responses
 ---------------------

-The base request and response classes internally are gone.
+The base request and response classes internally are gone, as well as the adapter interfacing that was present.

 Where you used to be able to rely on an internal library request / response within events, you will now have to modify your code to adhere to PSR-7.
-The internals now also rely on an PSR-18 client to be provided, the http factores from PSR-17 and request and response messages according to PSR-7.
+The internals now also rely on an PSR-18 client to be provided, the http factories from PSR-17 and request and response messages according to PSR-7.

 Registering the event listeners ( yourself )
 --------------------------------------------